go-fuego/fuego/documentation/docs/guides/openapi.md

 func main() {
 	s := fuego.NewServer(fuego.WithOpenAPIConfig(fuego.OpenAPIConfig{
-		DisableSwagger   : false, // If true, the server will not serve the swagger ui nor the openapi json spec DisableLocalSave : false, // If true, the server will not save the openapi json spec locally SwaggerUrl       : "/swagger", // URL to serve the swagger ui JsonUrl          : "/swagger/openapi.json", // URL to serve the openapi json spec JsonFilePath     : "doc/openapi.json", // Local path to save the openapi json spec UIHandler        : DefaultOpenAPIHandler, // Custom UI handler }))
+		DisableSwagger:   false,                   // If true, the server will not serve the swagger ui nor the openapi json spec
+		DisableLocalSave: false,                   // If true, the server will not save the openapi json spec locally
+		SwaggerUrl:       "/swagger",              // URL to serve the swagger ui
+		JsonUrl:          "/swagger/openapi.json", // URL to serve the openapi json spec
+		JsonFilePath:     "doc/openapi.json",      // Local path to save the openapi json spec
+		UIHandler:        DefaultOpenAPIHandler,   // Custom UI handler
+	}))

 	fuego.Get(s, "/", func(c fuego.ContextNoBody) (string, error) {